Florida Music Trip Q&A

 8. Can I bring my cell phone?

 Absolutely.
-However, we ask that you turn it on silence and do not text one another during performances and the recording sessions.
+However, we ask that you turn it on silent and do not text one another during performances and the recording sessions.
 Common sense and courtesy should prevail, so if you suspect that you shouldn’t be using your cell phone, then don’t use it.

 9. How do we get to the airport?
 Are we assigned seats at all times?